Akash1437/Ticket_Booking_System/README.md

 - User can select/deselect multiple seats
 - User can't select occupied seats
 - Number of seats and price will update based on selected movie and no. of seats
-- Save seats, movie and price to local storage so that UI is still populated on refresh
+- Save seats, movie and price to local storage so that UI is still populated on refresh.

   ## Tech Stack